dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

   - These can be some custom build scripts, documentation, makefiles...
      > Please note that GitHub has a new feature that will try to redirect you to the default branch for certain 404s,
      > e.g. https://github.com/dotnet/efcore/blob/master/README.md will lead to the `README.md` on the default `release/5.0` branch

-# How long will this take?

-The actions in the steps themselves are mostly matters of a minute or so.
-However, some steps require changes to some repositories and the overall time spent on this depends on how long your PR builds and your CI take.
-The amount of custom work needed for your repository because of internal references and dependencies on master can vary for each repository.
-Our experience shows that **you should reserver 1 to 4 hours for this**.

-The steps that require changes are:
-- [Step 2](#2-add-main-triggers-to-yaml-pipelines) and [step 6](#6-search-your-repository-for-any-references-to-the-main-branch-specific-to-your-repo) inside of your GitHub repository,
-- [Step 3](#3-update-the-the-build-mirroring-in-subscriptionsjson) requires a change to the [`dotnet/versions`](https://github.com/dotnet/versions) repo for which you will need an approval of someone from **@dotnet/dnceng**,
-- [Step 11](#11-remove-the-master-branch-triggers-from-your-yaml-pipelines) is a clean-up step in your repo and can happen after.

-We recommend:
-- Prepare PRs for these steps beforehand
-- Ideally, get the `dotnet/versions` repo pre-approved as you won't be able to do it yourself (most likely)

-> Please not that [step 5](#5-change-the-default-branch-to-main-for-your-github-repository) will re-trigger all PR builds on all open PRs.

 ## Step labels